pansay/zp/slides/libertarian-law/Introduction-to-libertarian-Law.md

 ---Text---

-This is an illustration of the stolen concept fallacy: the nihilists reject the concept of justice until the moment they need it for themselves.
+This is an illustration of the stolen concept fallacy: the nihilists reject the concepts of justice, of fairness, up until the moment they need it for themselves.
 But by then it is too late.
 The French revolutionaries believed that the illusion of the “will of the people” and its “enemies” would only be used against their personal enemies, and never against themselves.

 The same happened with the communists and the decisions they made in the name of the party, the people, or the proletariat, that is, their own decisions and the illusory will of asymmetric rights.